UGC NET Multi Entry and Multi Exit Rules, Overview, Eligibility, Features & Advantages

 Policy Name National Education Policy (NEP) 2020

-Credit Score Academic Bank of Credits (ABC)
+Credit Storage System Academic credits are stored digitally in the Academic Bank of Credits (ABC)

-Supported Programs PG Integrated MSc-PhD, PhD
+Supported Programs Postgraduate programs, Integrated MSc-PhD, and PhD programs

 Also Read: Career Options After UGC NET June 2025